-6) Forests provide habitats to most of the world's life on land, and more than 3 billion people live within 1 km of a forest.
+6) Forests provide habitats to more than three-quarters of the world's life on land, and they are home to 750 million individuals (including 60 million Indigenous people).
 However, even animals and humans who do not live near forests depend on these areas.